tonaljs/tonal/docs/fifths.md

 ## Fifths function list

-- [byFifths](#fifthsbyfifths) -  Get a comparator function to sort a collection of pitch classes by fifths
+- [byFifths](#fifthsbyfifths) -  Get a comparator function to sort a collection of pitch classes by distance distance in fifths to a base (or C4)
-- [fifths](#fifthsfifths) -  Return the number of fifths between two pitch classes.
+- [distance](#fifthsdistance) -  Return the number of fifths between two pitch classes.
-- [fifthsFrom](#fifthsfifthsfrom) -  Create a function to get fifths distance from a given note.
+- [distanceFrom](#fifthsdistancefrom) -  Create a function to get distance in fifths from a given note.
 - [transpose](#fifthstranspose) -  Transpose a pitch class by a number of fifths